OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 **Cool!
 But if I make the switch will I be stuck: taking ages to learn a new tool/ without support /with buggy software.**

 Good question!
 The answer is it depends.
 The best thing to do is find someone who's made the switch before and learn from their experience.
-Or just do a google search!
+Or just do a Google search!
 Some OSS is much better than their closed counterparts, some aren't, so it's worth choosing carefully.

 ## Making good software for re-use <a name="Reuse"></a>

 The most likely person who might want to re-use your software in the future is...you!
 So while sharing is always better than not sharing, you can make your own life, and that of others, much easier through appropriate documentation.
 Documentation can include several things, such as including helpful comments and annotations in the code that help to explain why a particular action was performed, rather than what it is intended to achieve.

-One of the most critical aspects of this is including an informative README file, that accompanies almost every OSS project, and some times even more than one.
+One of the most critical aspects of this is including an informative `README` file, that accompanies almost every OSS project, and some times even more than one.
 It can be a good practice to include one such file in every directory, that includes a list of files, a table of contents, and what the purpose of the directory is.
-The README file is typically just plain text or markdown (again, such as all of the ones for the MOOC!), and can include critical information for how to install and run software, previous dependencies and requirements, as well as tutorials or examples.
+The `README` file is typically just plain text or markdown (again, such as all of the ones for the MOOC!), and can include critical information for how to install and run software, previous dependencies and requirements, as well as tutorials or examples.

+> Did you know...
+The term `README` is some times playfully ascribed to the famous scene in Lewis Carroll's Alice's Adventures In Wonderland in which Alice confronts magic munchies labeled with "Eat Me"" and "Drink Me".
+Potent.

 The purpose here is to provide sufficient information to maximise the re-use and reproducibility of the computational environment, such that someone with no experience with the project can easily access and re-use the software ([Sandve et al., 2013](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/Reading%20Material_Open%20Source%20and%20Open%20Research%20Software/Sandve%20et%20al.%2C%202013.PDF)).
 By lowering the barriers to entry, you increase the chances of others being able to re-use your work, which is one of the ultimate goals of OSS ([Ince et al., 2012](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/Reading%20Material_Open%20Source%20and%20Open%20Research%20Software/Ince%20et%20al.%2C%202012.pdf)).

-An extension of this that can help to make things even easier for future re-use is container technology.
-Containers are like an ecosystem frozen in time, where the code, the data, any other dependencies, are all packaged and saved in the present functioning versions so that in the future any one can come in and run the analyses again.
+An extension of this that can help to make things even easier for future re-use is 'container' technology.
+Containers are like an ecosystem frozen in time, where the code, the data, any other dependencies, are all perfectly preserved, packaged and saved in the present functioning versions.
+This means that anyone in the future any one can come in and run the analyses again.
 As such, they are generally good for re-use, but this can come at the sacrifice of modification or understanding by others, as often a lot of details can be hidden within the source code and its dependencies.
 Common examples of container implementation in research include [Rocker](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/Reading%20Material_Open%20Source%20and%20Open%20Research%20Software/Boettiger%20and%20Eddelbuettel%2C%202017.pdf) (a Docker container for the R language), [Binder](https://mybinder.readthedocs.io/en/latest/), and [Code Ocean](https://codeocean.com/).

-Sustainable software is good software.
+**Sustainable software is good software.**

 <br/>